LeooGreg/LeooGreg/README.md

 - 👀 I’m interested in coding and stuff.
 I mostly have done python.
 I don't have the patience to really learn anything ese.
 - 🎲 These repositories are just a bunch of random code I've thrown together.
 I am really really really bad at finishing stuff...
 - 🏁 I have one project that is (maybe?) finished [here](https://github.com/PreciousFood/ASCII_PyGraphics)
+- [insert nonexistent raspberry emoji here] Recently have been getting into raspberry pi stuff, so I have some repositories of that

 <!---